vend/pheat/README.md

 If you call the manager's `resolveFeature` method you'll receive a `FeatureInterface` instance (rather than a status value).
 This can be helpful if you need to know *why* a feature is active, because it can tell you which provider is marking it as active.

+This is also where you'd implement *variants*, *ratios* or *buckets*: more complex ways of assigning features.
+The `FeatureInterface` ensures the information about why a feature is active or inactive can be interrogated in more detail.

 ## Configuration

 ### Manager